Inductive Bias of Gradient Descent for Weight Normalized Smooth Homogeneous Neural Nets: Cross-Entropy Loss

-This section contains the main theorems and the difference between EWN and SWN that makes EWN asymptotically relatively sparse as compared to SWN.
+This section contains the main theorems that establish asymptotic relations between weights and gradients for SWN and EWN.
 First, we will state a common proposition for both SWN and EWN.